deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Delta Chat does not store or keep data at e-mail servers but only uses them for ephemeral message transport.
-When initially onboarding with Delta Chat you'll create a "Chat profile" which initially consists of your chosen name and avatar, and an automatically generated encryption-setup, e-mail address and password.
+When first onboarding with Delta Chat you'll create a "Chat profile" which initially consists of your chosen name and avatar, and an automatically generated encryption-setup, e-mail address and password.
 If you tap "use other server" and "manual login"